ZmotriN/php-wcli/README.md

 # php-wcli
-WCLI - Windows CLI support for PHP
+Windows CLI native support for PHP

 ## Constants
 Color constants can be use in combination with the Bright flag.\